conda/conda/docs/source/building/variants.rst

    requirements:
        build:
-           - numpy {{ numpy }}
+           - boost {{ boost }}
        run:
-           - numpy
+           - boost

-The result here is that the runtime numpy dependency will be pinned to ``>=(current numpy 1.11.x version),<1.12``
+The result here is that the runtime numpy dependency will be pinned to ``>=(current boost 1.63.x version),<1.64``

+Note that there are some packages that you should not use ``pin_run_as_build`` for.
+Packages that don't *always* need to be pinned should be pinned on a per-recipe basis (described in the next section).
 Numpy is an interesting example here.
 It actually would not make a good case for pinning at the variant level.
 Because you only need this kind of pinning for recipes that use Numpy's C API, it would actually be better to not pin numpy with ``pin_run_as_build``.
 Pinning it is over-constraining your requirements unnecessarily when you are not using Numpy's C API.
 Instead, we should customize it for each recipe that uses numpy.
-That's the next section.
+See also the `Avoiding unnecessary builds`_ section above.

 Pinning at the recipe level